robert-westenberger/knowledgebase/web-development/frontend/typescript.md

 IF something is of type string for example, we can test it's truthiness to confirm it's not an empty string, so we can be sure a particular is passed a nonempty string.

 Another example is to test that an array is not null or undefined before iterating over it.
+## Equality Narrowing
+We can use switch statements or equality checks to compare two values that have some overlap.
+For example, if one has a type of string bool, and another has string number, if the values are strictly equal, typescript knows that we are dealing with a number.
 # Type Assertions
 For example, if you’re using `document.getElementById`, TypeScript only knows that this will return some kind of `HTMLElement`, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.